Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Extracting nucleon charges

-The question is how to determine nonperturbatively which of the possible states contribute significantly?
-In chiral perturbation theory, $N({\bm 1}) \pi (-{\bm 1})$ arises at 1-loop~\cite{Bar:2016uoj} and $N(0) \pi(0) \pi(0) $ at two loops~\cite{Bar:2018wco} in the axial channel.
-Similarly, the vector current couples to the $\rho$ meson (vector meson dominance), or equivalently the two-pion state it decays into for sufficiently small pion mass.
+The question is how to determine, nonperturbatively, which of the possible states contribute significantly?
+In chiral perturbation theory, $N({\bm 1}) \pi (-{\bm 1})$ arises at one-loop~\cite{Bar:2016uoj} and $N(0) \pi(0) \pi(0) $ at two loops~\cite{Bar:2018wco} in the axial channel.
+Similarly, the vector current couples to the $\rho$ meson (vector meson dominance), or equivalently the two-pion state it decays into for sufficiently small pion mass (see also the discussion in Ref.~\cite{Hoferichter:2016duk}).
 As will be shown later, the contribution of these multihadron states increases with decreasing $M_\pi$ (and $\bm q$ in the case of form factors) in both the axial and the vector channels.
-More generally, it is, a priori, not straightforward to narrow down the states that give significant contributions to a particular correlation function.
-Again, the tool we will use is the sensitivity of the observables to the value of the mass gaps used in the fit and use criterion such as the $\chi^2/$dof of the fits to judge the best strategy.
+More generally, it is, {\it a priori}, not straightforward to narrow down the states that give significant contributions to a particular correlation function.
+Again, the criterion we will use is the $\chi^2/$dof of the fits, input from $\chi$PT, and the sensitivity of the observables to the value of the mass gaps used in the fit to judge the best strategy.